IanWhitney/ianwhitney.github.com/_posts/2013-10-29-totally-bogus-mocking-for-tests.md

 Fast forward several months and I find myself implementing this pattern again in a different code base.
 But now I have [this video](http://confreaks.com/videos/2452-railsconf2013-the-magic-tricks-of-testing), in which (at the 29 minute mark), Sandi Metz points to four ([quacky] (https://github.com/benmoss/quacky), [bogus] (https://github.com/psyho/bogus), [rspec-fire] (https://github.com/xaviershay/rspec-fire), [minitest-firemock] (https://github.com/cfcosta/minitest-firemock)) gems that can solve this problem in a better way.

 After reviewing the options, I chose Bogus.
-It's use seemed the cleanest and it appeared to have solid documentation.
-While implementing it, I found that documentation to be somewhat lacking, hence this blog post.
+Its use seemed the cleanest and it appeared to have solid documentation.
+I eventually found that documentation to be somewhat lacking, hence this blog post.

 First, I'm implementing this with MiniTest spec, and their documentation leaned more to the Rspec crowd.
 And I'm testing ActiveRecord objects, while their documentation focused on plain Ruby code.
 Those little wrinkles can trip you up.
+They certainly tripped me up.

 ### Getting your 'test_helper' in shape